Peter Thellusson

+Early life

 Thellusson was a member of a Huguenot family which had fled France for Geneva in the 16th century.
-His father Isaac had started a bank in Geneva (Thellusson, Necker et Cie) and became the Genevan ambassador to Paris.
+He was a son of Isaac de Thellusson (1690–1755) and Sarah (née le Boullenger) Thellusson (1700–1770).
+His father had started a bank in Paris with a branch in Geneva (Thellusson, Necker et Cie) and became the Genevan ambassador to Paris.
+The French-Genevan banker Georges-Tobie de Thellusson (1728-1776) was Peter Thellesson's older brother.

+Career

 Peter, with the help of his brother George-Tobie, managed the successful bank in partnership with Jacques Necker, the Thellussons managing the London branch of the bank from 1760 with Necker managing the Paris branch.
 Both partners became very rich by loans to the treasury and speculation in grain.
-On 6 January 1760 he married Ann, daughter of Matthew Woodford and sister of Sir Ralph Woodford of Carlby, Lincolnshire.
 Peter started his own finance house in Philpot Lane and in 1761 took British nationality by Act of Parliament.

 He was also involved in other businesses, becoming a director of the Bank of England, part owner of several sugar refineries, and an importer of tobacco and sugar from the West Indies.
 This role saw him provide loans to slave ship and plantation owners.
 As these slave owners defaulted on debts, Thellusson amassed interests in Caribbean plantations.
 The Thellussons continued to own slaves in Grenada and Montserrat until 1820.
-Thellusson built a large house for himself 'Plaistow Lodge' at Bromley in Kent (Now Bromley Parish CofE Primary School) and in 1790 bought the Brodsworth estate in South Yorkshire (The existing Victorian building was erected in 1861 for Charles Sabine Thellusson, but the original estate was constructed in 1791 for Peter Thellusson.
-House and gardens now belonging to English Heritage).
+Thellusson built a large house for himself 'Plaistow Lodge' at Bromley in Kent (Now Bromley Parish CofE Primary School) and in 1790 bought the Brodsworth estate in South Yorkshire.

+Personal life

+On 6 January 1760 he married Ann Woodford (1740–1805), daughter of Matthew Woodford and sister of Sir Ralph Woodford of Carlby, Lincolnshire.
+They were the parents of: